 Click on each question link for answers

-Our policies are insured with Great Lakes Insurance SE, a part of Munich Re and Zurich Insurance plc (via Manchester Underwriting Management Ltd).
+Our policies are insured with Great Lakes Insurance SE, a part of Munich Re and Zurich Insurance plc (via Manchester Underwriting Management, a trading name of Pen Underwriting Limited).
 Great Lakes is rated ‘AA-‘ and Zurich ‘AA-‘ by Standard & Poors.

 Insurers have been selected by Ntegrity for their innovative, supportive approach, as well as their longstanding experience, knowledge and reputation.